‘Floyd was my man. But George Floyd is a movement.’

 The crowd was chanting about protest plans in case of an unfavorable verdict: “If we don’t get it?
 Shut down!”

 A blow horn was handed to Garraway, who began to speak about racist policing in Minneapolis.
-Then someone shouted that the judge was about to reach a verdict.
+Then someone shouted that the judge was about to read a verdict.

 The boisterous crowd quieted.
 Strangers wrapped their hands around Ross.
 She bowed her head and closed her eyes.